Online Volunteer Form

 - Budget Committee.
 If you know how to read a financial report and spreadsheet this committee offers experience that you can take back to your job.
 Additionally, you will be interacting with ALSC leadership as the President-elect, fiscal officer, and immediate past-president serve on this committee.

-- Advocacy and Legislation.
+- Public Awareness and Advocacy.
 Members drive the call to action and develop resources to assist with getting the word out about issues important to ALSC.

 - If you have any questions, don't hesitate to contact the appointing officer or the ALSC office with any questions or concerns.